 Must be Licensed

 The licensing requirement is something many homeowners overlook, but they shouldn’t.
 Most of them do know it’s important, but they assume the plumber they are hiring is licensed.
+A+ Construction & Remodeling is insured and licensed company, you can contact for emergency plumbing service.

 The fact is that many of them aren’t, and some of them may even lie about it.
 So make sure you verify that they are licensed by the governing body at your state or local level.